KennethThePro/College_Management_Program/README.md

 # College Management System using Bash

 ## Purpose
-The purpose of this programme is to manage the students, grades of the student and the course information.
+The purpose of this program is to manage the students, grades of the student and the course information.

 ## Features of the College Management System
 The Book Ordering System will show a simple menu consisting of five optionsns which are: